November 16, 2015 | Kayla Hollatz

 “Button color is irrelevant.
 Button contrast is what matters.”

 In this example from Instapage, it’s not the color of the button that matters.
 It’s the contrast.

 All this talk about calls-to-action and contrast — but I’m sure marketers just want to know: “What’s the best conversion color?!”

-Again, can’t stress enough that it’s all about that contrast.
+Again, we can’t stress enough that it’s all about the contrast.